immersve/immersve-docs/docs/contracts/payment-protocol.md

 -----

 ### `getBalance()`
-> Get the available USDC balance of the `msg.sender` deposited in the Smart Contract.
+> Get the available token balance of the `msg.sender` deposited in the Smart Contract.
 Balance is not the necessarily the same as locked funds as the former are short lived.

 -----

 ### `getSenderBalance` (address sender)
-> Get the available USDC balance of the specified `sender` argument, deposited in the Smart Contract.
+> Get the available token balance of the specified `sender` argument, deposited in the Smart Contract.
 Balance is not the necessarily the same as locked funds as the former are short lived.
 - `sender` (type `address`): CardHolder Address

 -----